-Flower Passage is the historical passage in the middle of Istiklal Avenue, right across the Galatasaray University that where the visitors may enjoy the lively atmosphere of its lively restaurants.
+Cicek Pasaji or Flower Passage is the historical passage way originally name Cite de Pera in the middle of Istiklal Avenue.
+You’ll find it right across the Galatasaray University where the visitors may enjoy the lively atmosphere of its lively restaurants.

-The passage is also another great nightlife center of Istanbul.
+Flower Passage is also another great area for the nightlife in Istanbul.

 After the big Beyoglu fire on 1870, the Naum Theatre also collapsed and a new buildings has built on the area.
 Later on, the Greek banker Hristaki Zografos have bought the area of the building in 1876 and made the Italian architect to built a new building with a bazaar and apartments in it.
 The entrance of the building were arranged as Paris style with 24 shops and 18 luxury apartments over them.
 The passage formed by the shops was called as Hristaki Passage and the complete building was called as Cita de Pera.